Prospect Heights, Brooklyn: Culture

 A diverse ethnic neighborhood in the 1910s through the 1960s, combining Italian, Irish, Jewish, German, Greek and Yankee (Northeastern) residents, Prospect Heights is currently well known for its mixed black and white culture.
 Every year the West Indian Day Parade, the largest annual parade in New York City, follows Eastern Parkway, beginning in Crown Heights and ending at Grand Army Plaza in Prospect Heights.
-During the last thirty years, the neighborhood has seen an influx of new residents, increasingly young and white, perhaps due to real estate prices slightly lower than neighboring Park Slope, but the same style of living and proximity to the park.
+During the last thirty years, since being gentrified the neighborhood has seen an influx of new residents, increasingly young and white, perhaps due to real estate prices slightly lower than neighboring Park Slope, but the same style of living and proximity to the park.
 A thriving commercial zone has emerged along Vanderbilt Avenue and Washington Avenue, which since 2000 has seen a surge in new bars, restaurants, and specialty shops, including a restaurant opened by Michelin-starred chef Saul Bolton, and stores emphasizing gourmet ice cream and even, for a while, artisanal mayonnaise.

 Fire safety

-The New York City Fire Department (FDNY) operates two fire stations in Prospect Heights:
+The New York City Fire Department (FDNY) operates one fire station in Prospect Heights: